 Lake Oahe Chinook Salmon

-The outlook for the Chinook salmon fishing season in 2013 is unknown.
-A high number of salmon were pulled through Oahe Dam in 2011 with a good number of Chinook salmon found below Oahe Dam.
+The outlook for the Chinook salmon fishing season in 2014 is unknown.
+A high number of salmon were drawn through Oahe Dam in 2011 with a good number of Chinook salmon found below Oahe Dam.
 Chinook salmon likely came down from Lake Sakakawea in North Dakota to Lake Oahe.
 Annual stockings of Chinook salmon have and will continue to provide a salmon fishery for the future.
 The summer months are typically a good time to catch Chinook salmon.
 However, early spring can also be a good time to fish for Chinook salmon without the need of downriggers.
 If you are after larger Chinook salmon, try fishing in the late summer and fall.

 Salmon Fishing Techniques